Triton College Catalog » Adult Education Programs

-Adult Education (AE) programs are designed to assist adults to gain the skills or certification needed to take college courses or pursue career pathways that lead to better employment opportunities.
-The department is composed of the following areas: English Language Acquisition (ELA) (formerly ESL), High School Completion (HSC) (formerly GED), Literacy and Adult Transition Programs.
+Adult Education (AE) programs are designed to assist students gain the skills or certification needed to take college courses or pursue career pathways that lead to better employment opportunities.
+The department is composed of the following areas: English Language Acquisition (ELA) (formerly ESL), High School Completion (HSC) (formerly GED), Access to Literacy and Bridge programs.
 The AE division works closely with public libraries and school districts and other community-based organizations, including various entities at the college.

 Additional support services and programs also are provided to individuals receiving Temporary Assistance for Needy Families (TANF).
 For more information or a catalog about the AE program, please call (708) 456-0300, Ext.
 3259 or 3513.

 English Language Acquisition (ELA) is designed to build the reading, writing, listening and speaking skills of nonnative English speakers.
-Classes are offered in the morning or evening to meet the needs of working adults in the morning and in the evening.
+Classes are offered in the morning or evening to meet the needs of working adults.
 Saturday classes are also available.
-Classes are held at Triton and other places throughout the district.
+Classes are held at Triton and other locations throughout the district.
 In addition, the ELA Program offers citizenship courses.
 All classes are free.
 As classes tend to fill up quickly, registering early is strongly advised.
 For more information, please call (708) 456-0300, Ext.
 3259.

 High School Completion Programs

 These programs are designed to assist adults who do not have a high school diploma and wish to develop basic skills or prepare them to take the computer-based GED® exams.
 Classes are held in the morning, evening, or Saturday.
 In preparation for the computer-based GED® tests, learners are required to take the free keyboarding courses offered on different days of the week.
 Constitution review classes and exam are also offered on Saturdays.
 High School completion courses are offered in Spanish or English.